realliyifei/cis700-interactive-fic-and-text-gen/README.md

 ([website](https://interactive-fiction-class.org/homeworks/planning/planning.html)) Given WikiHow article, convert it to planning format via PDDL, which can be automated by GPT-3.
 For more see [here](./hw4-wikihow-pddl).

+## HW5 - COMET-ATOMIC Schema

+([website](https://interactive-fiction-class.org/homeworks/schemas/schemas.html)) Given sequential sentences of a story, the system can parse the subject and generate the schema by COMET-ATOMIC, a commonsense knowledge graph.
+For more see [here](./hw5-comet-atomic-schema).